Devanshk11/Teachify-Learning-Platform-For-Kids/README.md

 -BACK END :-  MySQL 8.0

-1. Clone this repository to your local machine.
-2. Customize the content in the .py files to reflect your own information and style preferences.

 ## Contributing
 I welcome contributions and feedback!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

 ## Contact
 For any inquiries or further information, you can reach me at dskapsit@gmail.com

-Thank you for visiting my portfolio!
+Thank you for visiting my profile!